airbnb/lottie-android/README.md

 animationView.playAnimation();

 ```

+You can also load the composition directly using `LottieComposition` and pass it to a `LottieAnimationView` or `LottieDrawable`.

+## Alternatives
+1. Build animations by hand.
+Building animations by hand is a huge time commitment for design and engingeering across Android and iOS.
+It's often hard or even impossible to justify spending so much time to get an animation right.
+2. [Facebook Keyframes](https://github.com/facebookincubator/Keyframes).
+Keyframes is a wonderful new library from Facebook that they built for reactions.
+However, it only supports a small subset of the features suppoted by Lottie such as masks, mattes, trim paths, dash patterns, and more.
+2. Gifs.
+Gifs are more than double the size of a bodymovin JSON and are rendered at a fixed size that can't be scaled up to match large and high density screens.
+3. Png sequences.
+Png sequences are even worse than gifs in that their file sizes are often 30-50x the size of the bodymovin json and also can't be scaled up.

 ## Why is it called Lottie?
 Lottie is named after a German film director and the foremost pioneer of silhouette animation.
 Her best known films are The Adventures of Prince Achmed (1926) – the oldest surviving feature-length animated film, preceding Walt Disney's feature-length Snow White and the Seven Dwarfs (1937) by over ten years